lfergon/snap_engage_challenge/README.md

       * 28.12.2014 LFG *

-        - 'active' class for links in navbar is not working in the correct way
+        - DONE 29.12.2014 LFG 'active' class for links in navbar is not working in the correct way

-        - Google Maps is not draw correctly when we back from /stats.
+        - DONE 29.12.2014 LFG Google Maps is not draw correctly when we back from /stats.
 The problem is related to the width/heigth of the div that contains the map when the DOM is rendered -> TypeError: Cannot read property 'offsetWidth' of null

   ** IMPROVEMENTS **